makyinmars/muster/docs/00-product-brief.md

 - Inspector for session metadata, logs, prompts, and actions.
 - Command palette for launch, attach, send, split, stop, and archive actions.

+The iPhone companion should have a different shape: session triage, notifications, status detail, and safe message sending.
+Full terminal control should remain a secondary escape hatch until the Mac workflow is proven.

 ## Target capabilities

 - Launch a coding agent in a fresh Herdr-backed terminal.